-Individual school procedures for this school:
+Individual school procedures for St Wilfrid's Catholic Primary School:

-- Child Protection records will be stored securely via CPOMS.
+- Child Protection records will be stored securely via CPOMS system.
 Individual files will be kept for each child; school will not keep family files.
-Original files will be kept for at least the period during which the child is attending the school, and beyond that in line with current data legislation - All employed staff have a CPOMS log-in access rights are assigned to each user with only members of the schools safeguarding team (ie DLS & DDSLs) having full access rights - All concerns about safeguarding or child protection must be recorded by the person who identifies or is informed of a concern by a pupil, parent or member of staff on CPOMS. - All subsequent communications or actions relating to the pupil concerned should be logged within CPOMS - DSL/DSD are automatically informed via CPOMS. - All safeguarding and child protection files are stored in a separate, locked cabinet in the DSL office or are scanned and stored digitally at attachments on CPOMS incidents. - Only the Safeguarding team have access to the archived information. - A separate CP file must be created regardless of whether formal CP procedures have been initiated.
+Original files will be kept for at least the period during which the child is attending the school, and beyond that in line with current data legislation - All employed staff have a CPOMS log-in access rights are assigned to each user with only members of the schools safeguarding team (ie DLS & DDSLs) having full access rights - A separate CP file must be created regardless of whether formal CP procedures have been initiated.
+For some children this single record will be the only concern held for them over their time in the establishment.
+For others, further information may well be accumulated from a variety of sources over time - Each child protection file should contain a chronological summary of significant events and the actions and involvement of the school- this is automatically done on CPOMS system - All concerns about safeguarding or child protection must be recorded by the person who identifies or is informed of a concern by a pupil, parent or member of staff on CPOMS - All subsequent communications or actions relating to the pupil concerned should be logged within CPOMS - DSL/DSD are automatically informed via CPOMS - All safeguarding and child protection files are stored in a separate, locked cabinet in the DSL office or are scanned and stored digitally as attachments on CPOMS incidents. - Only the Safeguarding team have access to the archived information. - A separate CP file must be created regardless of whether formal CP procedures have been initiated.
 For some children, this single record will be the only concern held for them over their time in the establishment.
-For others, further information may well be accumulated from a variety of sources over time - Each child protection file should contain a chronological summary of significant events and the actions and involvement of the school- this is automatically done on CPOMS. - Vehicles for informing parents/carers about our safeguarding policy are; School website, newsletter, and new families' induction/home visits.
+For others, further information may well be accumulated from a variety of sources over time - Each child protection file should contain a chronological summary of significant events and the actions and involvement of the school- this is automatically done on CPOMS system - Vehicles for informing parents/carers about our safeguarding policy are; School website, newsletter, and new families' induction/home visits.